 Once you run the test you will get detailed results in the API Functional Test report

 The dashboard above shows how many responses passed and failed, how many errors were identified and how many assertions failed, if any.
 Each request is, in fact, a 'test', in this context.

-Under 'Test Case', you will see the script's Thread Groups.
+Under 'Test Case', you will see the script's scenarios (if run on JMeter then scenarios correlate to Thread Groups).
 By opening them you will see the requests they contain.

 Each 'test' is a label in the test plan.
 When you open it, you will see a summary of this label's response time, latency, request and response sizes and the response code and message.